Open-EO/openeo-js-client/README.md

 Generate the documentation to the `docs/` folder: `npm run docs`

-Check against the coding guidelines: `npm run compat`
+Check against the coding guidelines: `npm run lint`

 Run tests: